sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 full 8 byte address when loading the value of the variable.
 By using this flag for some choice snippets (i.e. `uint64_t` const loading) the lack of range can be avoided without making all the code less efficient.

+Another unfortunate subtlety is that you can't actually tell clang in C code to use the GHC calling convention.
+So instead when generating snippets in C we use the (also uncommon, but has a keyword) `__vectorcall` calling convention.
+This gives us a nice simple/dumb keyword to replace in the LLVM IR with the annotations that specific `ghccc` before having clang generate the final target object file.

 ### Using the stencils